Dhobi Ghat (film)

 Dhobi Ghat had its world premiere in September 2010 at the Toronto International Film Festival and was released on 21 January 2011 in cinemas.
-The film being mainly tagged an Art and Parallel cinema was critically successful, as it well received and appreciated by critics, although it was an average performer at the box office.
+The film being mainly tagged as an art and parallel cinema was critically well-received, although it was an average performer at the box office.
 The film was longlisted for the 65th BAFTA Awards in the Best Film Not in the English Language category.

 Plot

-Arun (Aamir Khan), a reclusive artist, moves into a run-down flat in the older part of Mumbai.
-After attending an exhibition of his works, he meets Shai (Monica Dogra), an American banker who has come to Mumbai to devote time to her hobby, photography, and takes her back to his flat, where they have a one-night stand.
+Arun, a reclusive artist, moves into a run-down flat in the older part of Mumbai.
+After attending an exhibition of his works, he meets Shai, an American banker who has come to Mumbai to devote time to her hobby, photography, and takes her back to his flat, where they have a one-night stand.
 The next morning, Arun expresses his disinterest in continuing the relationship, and Shai angrily storms out.

-Shortly after, Zohaib Shaikh aka Munna (Prateik Babbar), a dhobi (washerman) who dreams about getting a break in Bollywood, arrives to deliver Arun's laundry.
+Shortly after, Zohaib “Munna” Shaikh, a dhobi (washerman) who dreams about getting a break in Bollywood, arrives to deliver Arun's laundry.
 Arun moves into a new apartment the next day.
 While unpacking, he finds a small container that had been left by the previous tenant, Yasmin, of the apartment.
 In it, he finds a silver chain, a ring, and three videotapes (Pehli chitti, Doosri chitti and Aakhri chitti) by Yasmin Noor.
 The tapes turn out to be video diaries through which Yasmin communicates with her brother.
 In the tape, she is generally happy and shows her apartment, which is the same one Arun is occupying now.
 The next morning, Arun is informed by his manager that art dealers, impressed with his art, have decided to open a gallery in Sydney featuring his works.
 Arun is pleased by this, as it would also give him a chance to visit his ex-wife and child, settled in Australia.
 He begins to work on a new painting.

 When Munna delivers laundry to Shai's house, they meet and soon become friends.
 Munna agrees to show Shai around Mumbai and help her gather photographs about the occupations of the poor.
 In return, Shai agrees to shoot a portfolio of Munna to help him get into the film industry.
 Arun continues watching Yasmin's tapes and learns more about her life, including that she has recently married a man who seems distant.
 Shai obtains Arun's new address from Munna.
 Shai's father's construction company is constructing a building opposite Arun's apartment.
 Shai starts shooting photos of Arun from the construction site without Arun being aware of it.